 - The ArtistDesign clusters have been actively pursuing operational integration through joint meetings, staff mobility, and shared platforms and tools. - The level of activity shows that the Cluster / Activity structure and research topics defined for ArtistDesign make sense, and are viable vehicles for integrating the area.
-In operational terms, they generate sufficient interest for the partners and individual researchers to participate actively in the joint meetings, to exchange personnel, and to orient the tools and platforms developed to make sense within this structure. - There is clearly a greater level of maturity for tools and platforms than had been the case at the start of the Artist2 NoE and the partner teams are actively pursuing a policy of implementing tools, demontrators, and in many cases their accompanying methodologies. - Nonetheless, it is important to remember that these are tools and platforms for research.
+In operational terms, they generate sufficient interest for the partners and individual researchers to participate actively in the joint meetings, to exchange personnel, and to orient the tools and platforms developed to make sense within this structure. - There is clearly an increasing level of maturity for tools and platforms and the partner teams are actively pursuing a policy of implementing tools, demonstrators, and in many cases their accompanying methodologies. - Nonetheless, it is important to remember that these are tools and platforms for research.
 The aim is not necessarily always for these to lead to commercially viable tools and start-up companies.
-In general, they are the concrete realisation of the stateof-the-research, allowing to explore possibilities for future research and later tools (some of which may in turn lead to commercially viable products). - The level of activity varies according to individual clusters / activities, which is normal.
-We believe this is partly due to the remaining overlap with Artist2 which should no longer be the case in Y2.
+In general, they are the concrete realisation of the state-of-the-research, allowing to explore possibilities for future research and later tools (some of which may in turn lead to commercially viable products).

-3.3 Jointly-executed Programme of Activities for Spreading Excellence (JPASE)
+4.3 Jointly-executed Programme of Activities for Spreading Excellence (JPASE)